tessera-metrics/tessera/README.md

 * [markdown-js](https://github.com/evilstreak/markdown-js) for rendering of Markdown to HTML.
 * [URI.js](https://github.com/medialize/URI.js) for URL manipulation.

+## Creating the Database

+Cronenberg runs off of a sqlite backing store, which has to be initialized, and can be populated with a bunch of demo dashboards.
+To initialize the database, run ``manage.py createdb``, and run ``manage.py generate`` to generate the demo dashboard definitions.

 ## Developing or Running from Source ##

 ```shell